Death can be the hardest subject to talk about especially with a child.

 Children at a young age are unable to handle too much information at once.
 As such, it is wiser to explain death as truthful and as simple as one can get, such as in terms of physical functions that may have ceased.
 “Grandma has died and her body has stopped working.
 She cannot run or walk anymore and she cannot feel any pain.”

-If the child has lost someone closed to them, it may be good to give answers that can help him understand the basics such as who is going to bathe him or who is going to bring him to school now that mom has died.
+If the child has lost someone close to them, it may be good to give answers that can help him understand the basics such as who is going to bathe him or who is going to bring him to school now that mom has died.

 3. Express Your Own Emotions

 As parents, we could explain that grownups need to cry sometimes, too, just like them.
 We can share with them simply why we are sad, such as because we miss grandma.
 Our child is very sensitive to the changes in the moods among the adults, even if we don’t share them openly.
-He’ll be even more worried and confused if he senses that something is wrong but that the adults are trying to hide it.
+They’ll be even more worried and confused when they sense that something is wrong but the adults are trying to hide it.

 4. Process How You Would Wish to Share

-If we intend to share about heaven based on your religious beliefs, it is best to think through how we wish to share in the most simple manner that would not cause your child to be more confused and worried.
-Our children may sometimes be confused when an adult shares with them that the deceased is happy now that he/she is in heaven, because they see that everyone else is crying and sad.
+If we intend to share about heaven based on our religious beliefs, it is best to think through how we wish to share in the most simple manner that would not cause your child to be more confused and worried.
+Our children may sometimes be confused when an adult shares with them that the deceased is happy now that he/she is in heaven because they see that everyone else is crying and sad.
 These are inconsistencies in the emotions that are shared by the adult and observed by the child.